 - Why do you actually need to say hurtful things?
-Literally, what's in it for you?
+What’s in it for you?

 If it wasn’t clear yet, there are a number of great benefits that come with self-awareness.

-Better deal with external factors that cannot be controlled
+1. Better deal with external factors that cannot be controlled

 This is the most important benefit of self-awareness.

-In order to control how we react to external circumstances, we need to know exactly how our internal states, preference, resources, and intuitions work.
+In order to control how we react to external circumstances, we need to know how our internal states, preference, resources, and intuitions work.

-We can decide whether or not something makes us sad, angry or agitated.
+We can decide whether or not something makes us sad, angry, or agitated.

-Anticipate how certain events will influence your state of mind
+2. Anticipate how certain events will influence your state of mind

 A higher level of self-awareness enables us to better predict how certain future situations will influence our state of mind.

-Better understanding the emotions of the people around you
+3. Better understanding the emotions of the people around you

-Think about it.
+Self-awareness allows us to better understand the emotions of the people around us.
 If we are not even aware of our own state of mind, how can we possibly try to grasp how people around us might react to certain events?